ailisc97/Milestone_project_four/README.md

 * As a Returning user, I want to set up an account.

 #### Frequent Visitor Goals
-* As a Frequent user, I want write a blog on my fitness course.
 * As a Frequent user, I want comment on other peoples blog.

 ### **The Scope Plane**